 - To retract the resource, select the Retract option or close the resource by tapping the X on the toolbar.

-Using Office 365 with Cynap
+Using Microsoft 365 with Cynap

 - It is recommended to back up files from your device to the cloud in case you experience issues accessing files on your laptop.